Student Code of Conduct

 - Students will verify enrollment in the correct course before the start date.

-- Hold in strict confidence all confidential CHC Training Materials to which you are given access.
+- Hold in strict confidence all confidential CHC Training (or affiliates or other third party) materials to which they are given access.

 - For online courses, immediately notify the course instructor or other CHC Training representative if they know or suspect someone has improperly gained access to confidential login information.

-- For online courses, Technical difficulties will be reported in a timely fashion before the course begins.
+- For online courses, technical difficulties must be reported in a timely fashion before the course begins.

 - Be prepared by purchasing and receiving course books and other materials before the online start date.

 - In the event that a student cannot complete the course due to unforeseeable circumstances, the student must contact the Training Program Manager.
-Situations will be evaluated on a case-by-case basis.
+Refunds may be given or denied by CHC Training in its sole discretion, on a case-by-case basis.

 (Any failure by CHC Training to enforce or exercise any of the provisions herein shall not constitute a waiver of that right or provision.)